11 Signs You're Doing Well Financially in Your 40s

 ariya j/Adobe cash money and paper note with text written FOR RETIREMENT

 If you don’t have much saved for retirement, it’s time to start boosting your bank account.
-And even if you're on track with your retirement savings, don’t stop now.
-You likely still have a way to go before your retirement will be secure.
+And even if you’re on track with your retirement savings, don’t stop now, as you still have a ways to go.

 Your emergency fund is robust